 What can you do to ensure your gas system is safe?

-- Bonding: At the water heater, the gas pipe needs to be electrically bonded to the cold water line.
-This is a copper wire with brass clamps connecting the hot-cold and gas piping.
+BONDING: At the water heater, the gas pipe needs to be electrically bonded to the cold water line.
+This is copper wire with brass clamps connecting the hot-cold and gas piping.
 This is to ensure that if the gas pipe is touched by an electrical wire, the current will go to ground and the gas piping will not be electrically charged.